Alec Baldwin: Personal life

+Baldwin was briefly engaged in 1983 to actress Janine Turner.
+He also dated Lori Loughlin, Lori Singer, Holly Gagnier and Jennifer Love Hewitt.

 Marriages

 Kim Basinger

-In May 1990, Baldwin met actress Kim Basinger when they played lovers in the film The Marrying Man.
+In 1990, Baldwin met actress Kim Basinger when they played lovers in the film The Marrying Man.
 They married on August 19, 1993, and had a daughter, Ireland (born October 23, 1995).
 They separated on December 5, 2000 and divorced on September 3, 2002.

-Baldwin has called the attorneys in the case "opportunists", and has characterized Basinger's psychologists as part of the "divorce industry".
-He has faulted them more than Basinger and writes, "In fact, I blame my ex-wife least of all for what has transpired.
-She is a person, like many of us, doing the best she can with what she has.
-She is a litigant, and therefore, one who walks into a courtroom and is never offered anything other than what is served there.
-Nothing off the menu, ever."
+Baldwin has called the attorneys in the case "opportunists", and characterized Basinger's psychologists as part of the "divorce industry".
+In his memoir, he blamed them more than Basinger, writing, "She is a person, like many of us, doing the best she can with what she has."

-Baldwin wrote that he spent over a million dollars, has had to put time aside from his career, has had to travel extensively, and needed to find a house in California (he lived in New York), so that he could stay in his daughter's life.
+In his memoir, Baldwin stated that these issues placed stress on his relationship with his daughter.
+Baldwin wrote that he had to spend over a million dollars, put time aside from his career, travel extensively, and find a house in California, having previously lived in New York, in order to stay in his daughter's life.

-Baldwin contended that after seven years of these issues, he hit a breaking point and, on April 11, 2007, left an angry voicemail message in response to another unanswered arranged call, in which Baldwin called his 11-year-old daughter a "rude, thoughtless little pig".
-He contends that the tape was sold to TMZ, which released the recording, despite laws against publishing media related to a minor without the permission of both parents.
-Baldwin admitted that he made a mistake but asked not to be judged as a parent based on a bad moment.
-He later admitted to Playboy in June 2009 that he contemplated suicide over the voicemail that leaked to the public.
-Of the incident, he said, "I spoke to a lot of professionals, who helped me.
-If I committed suicide, [Kim Basinger] would have considered that a victory.
-Destroying me was their avowed goal."
+On April 11, 2007, he left a voicemail message in response to an unanswered arranged call, in which he called his 11-year-old daughter a "rude, thoughtless little pig".
+The tape was sold to TMZ, which published the recording despite laws against publishing media related to a minor without the permission of both parents.
+Baldwin described the incident as a mistake that did not make him a bad parent.
+During an interview with Playboy in June 2009, he stated that he contemplated suicide after the voicemail leaked to the public but sought professional help.
+He stated that he felt Basinger would have considered it "a victory" if he committed suicide and that it was her "avowed goal" to destroy him.

-In late 2008, Baldwin toured in support of his book on fatherhood and divorce, speaking about his experiences related in it.
+In late 2008, Baldwin toured in support of his book on fatherhood and divorce.

+In May 2023, Baldwin became a grandfather when Ireland had a baby girl with musician RAC (André Allen Anjos).

 Hilaria Baldwin

 By August 2011, Baldwin began dating Hilaria Thomas, a yoga instructor with Yoga Vida in Manhattan.
 Baldwin and Thomas moved from the Upper West Side to Greenwich Village that August.
 The couple became engaged in April 2012 and married on June 30, 2012, at St. Patrick's Old Cathedral in New York City.
 They have seven children together.

-1995 photographer incident

-On October 26, 1995, Baldwin allegedly assaulted a photographer for videotaping Basinger and their three-day-old daughter.
-The couple was returning from the hospital and was confronted by the photographer outside their Los Angeles home.
-Whoopi Goldberg praised Baldwin for his actions during her opening monologue while hosting the 68th Academy Awards.
+In 2024 the Baldwin family taped a reality show, The Baldwins, which premiered on February 23, 2025, on TLC.